-These three assumptions appear in many existing positive models of policy making.
+Our three basic assumptions appear in many existing positive models of policy making.
 But the three are seldom explicitly combined, and their full implications are rarely studied.
 The traditional public choice school comes close in its emphasis of the agency problem (see, for instance, Brennan and Buchanan (1980)).
-It is not very formal in specifying the underlying assumptions, however, and sometimes neglects the role of elections and other political institutions in disciplining political agents.
-Moral hazard models of elections (Barro (1973) and Ferejohn (1986)), on the other hand, study how elections may discipline political representatives, but they do not study different institutions and impose restrictions on available policies.
+But it is not very formal in specifying the underlying assumptions, and sometimes neglects the role of elections and other political institutions in disciplining political agents.
+Moral hazard models of elections (Barro (1973) and Ferejohn (1986)), on the other hand, study how elections may discipline political representatives, but they do not study different institutions.
 Median-voter models sometimes refer to policy choice under direct democracy (Meltzer and Richard (1981)).
-A more convincing interpretation of these models, however, is that they capture the outcome of electoral competition between two office-motivated politicians who can commit to state contingent electoral promises (Downs (1957)), thus implicitly violating the assumption of no outside enforcement.
+But a more convincing interpretation is that they capture the outcome of electoral competition between two office-motivated politicians who can commit to state contingent electoral promises (Downs (1957)), thus implicitly violating the assumption of no outside enforcement.
 Likewise, models of lobbying and electoral competition among selfish candidates under probabilistic voting assume that some political actors-lobbies, politicians, or both-can undertake explicit commitments (Grossman and Helpman (1994), (1996), Lindbeck and Weibull (1987), Dixit and Londregan (1996)).
-Models of partisan politics remove the commitment assumption, but typically consider ideological policymakers with altruistic objective functions (Alesina (1988), Alesina and Rosenthal (1996)).
+Models of partian politics remove the commitment assumption, but typically consider ideological policymakers with altruistic objective functions (Alesina (1988), Alesina and Rosenthal (1996)).
 Recent models of representative democracy (Besley and Coate (1997)) essentially rely on the same three basic assumptions, but impose restrictions on what policy can do, thereby ruling out the agency problem.

-We build a model of public spending under alternative political institutions that incorporates the three basic assumptions.
+We build a model of public finance outcomes under alternative political institutions that incorporates these assumptions.
 In our model, the political process must determine a level of taxation, as well as an allocation of tax revenues to public goods, redistribution among voters, and rents for politicians.
-Thus three conflicts of interest emerge: policy-makers may abuse their power in office and capture public funds for their own benefit at the voters' expense; different groups of voters disagree on the allocation of tax revenues; and the political representatives, each pursuing her own career and personal interests, disagree over the distribution of current and future rents.
+This public finance problem creates three conflicts of interest: policy-makers may abuse their power in office and capture public funds for their own benefit at the voters' expense; different groups of voters disagree on the allocation of tax revenues; and the political representatives, who each pursues her own career and personal interests, disagree over the distribution of current and future rents.

-These conflicts of interest are resolved in different ways under different constitutions.
-The reason is that, under our basic assumptions, a political constitution is like an incomplete contract.
-A constitution can only specify an allocation of decisionmaking authority to specific groups or individuals: who makes policy proposals, who can approve, amend, or veto them, and who appoints the representatives exercising this authority.
+Why would these conflicts of interest be resolved differently under different constitutions?
+The answer is that our basic assumptions imply that a political constitution must be an incomplete contract.
+A constitution can only specify an allocation of decision-making authority to specific groups or individuals: who makes policy proposals, who can approve, amend, or veto them, and who appoints the representatives exercising this authority.
 Given the three-dimensional conflict in our policy problem, the outcome hinges on how and by whom these authorities are exercised.
 We illustrate this general point by contrasting two main types of democracies: presidential-congressional vs. parliamentary regimes.
-In doing so, we concentrate on two important features of these regimes: separation of powers and legislative cohesion, and ask how they shape public finance outcomes.
+In doing so, we concentrate on two important features of these regimes: "separation of powers" and "legislative cohesion", and ask how they shape public finance outcomes.

-Separation of powers in some form is a feature of all modern democracies.
+Separation of powers is present in all modern democracies in some form.
 Since Locke, Montesqieu and the founding fathers of the American constitution, it is common to consider such separation as limiting abuse and increasing accountability of elected policy-makers.
 Persson, Roland and Tabellini (1997) show formally that conflicts of interest between different politicians can indeed be exploited by the voters in order to reduce the agency problem.
-But this requires that the constitution allocates the rights to propose and veto legislation across different representatives so as to create the right checks and balances.
+But this requires that the constitution allocates the rights to propose and veto legislation across different representatives to create the right checks and balances.